amnsr17/biCl_/README.md

 # biCl_
 A rough implementation of Logistic regression using scikit-learn and with default paramenters.
-An experimental work for a friend's friend.
+Just a demonstrative work for a friend's friend.